 The Dunedin Parks & Recreation Department complies with the Americans with Disabilities Act (ADA), and strives to ensure its programs are readily accessible to qualified disabled persons.
 It will therefore not deny admission to Summer Camp based on a camper's disability where the camper is able, with or without a reasonable accommodation, to meaningfully access and participate in the program.
-Should you wish to request the Department consider a request for a reasonable accommodation of your camper's disability, please contact the Camp Supervisor.
+Should you wish to request the Department consider a request for a reasonable accommodation of your camper's disability, please make that indication on the camp registration form.